 The second edition of the National Response Framework, updated in 2013, provides context for how the whole community works together and how response efforts relate to other parts of national preparedness.
 It is one of the five documents in a suite of National Planning Frameworks.
 Each Framework covers one preparedness mission area: Prevention, Protection, Mitigation, Response or Recovery.

 - National Response Framework (PDF)

 - National Response Framework Information Sheet (PDF)

-- ESF and Support Annexes
+- ESF, Support, and Incident Annexes (PDF)

 - Tutorial (Video)

 The Response Framework covers the capabilities necessary to save lives, protect property and the environment and meet basic human needs after an incident has occurred.
 Response activities take place immediately before, during and in the first few days after a major or catastrophic disaster.
 Then, recovery efforts begin to help the community get back on its feet.